-Using the mandoline makes cutting fun and easy.
-And it ensures that you make precise slices that look pretty and cook consistently.
+Using the mandoline makes cutting fun and easy and ensures that you make precise slices that look pretty and cook consistently.

 When working with a mandoline, keep the guard in place.
 While it’s tempting to skip assembling that piece, it’s there for a reason.

-Mandolines have razor-sharp blades.
-They glide through zucchini as easily as a hot knife cuts through butter.
-You don’t want that to be your finger!
+Mandolines have razor-sharp blades, so BEWARE AND BE CAREFUL.
+They’re favored by chefs in professional kitchens because they’re fast and efficient and glide through zucchini as easily as a hot knife cuts through butter.

 To mix the breading, I mixed 1/2 cup of Italian bread crumbs and 1/2 cup of white flour in one bowl.

-While it’s traditional to use three bowls–egg, flour, bread crumbs–I wanted to simplify this.
-And to keep the carbs to a minimum, I did not want to dredge it twice.
+While it’s traditional to use three bowls—egg, flour, bread crumbs–I wanted to simplify this.
+To keep the carbs to a minimum, I did not want to dredge it twice.

 I tried two additional variations to make a gluten-free version of air fryer zucchini chips.
 Each was, well, I’ll say it–an epic fail.